Herbert-Gao/Herbert-Gao.github.io/content/_index.md

       title: "👋 Self Validation"
       subtitle: "This is Hang Gao's homepage, maintained by Hang Gao."
       text: |-
-        I want to challenge myself.
+        I prefer to challenge myself.
 I like trying new things.
 Security will be the next big thing with AI.
 I've been learning about it since 2020 and I want to make a difference.
         I'm self-motivated and I learn quickly.
 For example, when there are needs for ROS, I learn about it and write a document for others to learn from.
         I like to learn new things and use them in my research.
 I like sports and music.
 Books are good for solving problems.
 AI can help us searching in the limited time.
 ---